soyulcodes/soyulcodes/README.md

 ## Hi there 👋

-I started in law (L.L.B.), pivoted into finance(CFA Level III Candidate), and am now diving into code!
+I started in law, pivoted into finance, and am now diving into code!

 I took Python and C++ as general electives during my undergraduate years and didn’t think much of it at the time.
 Years later, I became interested in coding after exploring CFA topics (ML, big data) and automating tasks with Apple Shortcuts, and unexpectedly fell in love with it.
 So, here I am!